jamesoff/www-jamesoff-net/_posts/2023-05-11-aaisp-hass-quota.markdown

 arrangement, which I never found the edges of).
 A&A offer two quota levels, 1TB a month or 10TB a month.
-1TB seemed about right (based on eyeballing the stats on my router), and while 10TB was only £10/month extra, it didn't seem like I needed to pay the extra expense for that - especially while cover house-moving costs.
+1TB seemed about right (based on eyeballing the stats on my router), and while 10TB was only £10/month extra, it didn't seem like I needed to pay the extra expense for that - especially while covering house-moving costs.
 I wasn't worried about locking myself in to something as 50% of your unused quota rolls over to the next month, you can top-up as you go, and finally you can change quota for no (admin) charge.